Renewing digital tachograph cards

 You can now apply online or by post to:

-get your first GB (Great Britain) driver digital tachograph card if you currently live in England, Scotland or Wales (you cannot apply online if you’re exchanging a foreign tachograph card - apply by post instead)
+Get your first GB (Great Britain) driver digital tachograph card if you currently live in England, Scotland or Wales (you cannot apply online if you’re exchanging a foreign tachograph card, so must apply by post instead).

 If you apply online, you will need a GB photocard driving licence, your driving licence number and a credit or debit card.
-Your tachograph card will be sent to the address that is on your driving licence.
+Your tachograph card will be sent to the address that is on your driving licence and as you may expect, is usually a quicker process than applying through the post.